anmamuncoder/multi-shop-management-backend/README.md

 ```
 ├── docs/
+│   ├── authentication.yml     # OpenAPI 3.0 specification for all Authentication endpoints
+│   ├── shop_owner.yml     # OpenAPI 3.0 specification for all Shop Owner endpoints
+│   ├── shop_public.yml     # OpenAPI 3.0 specification for all Shop Public endpoints
+│   ├── order_owner.yml     # OpenAPI 3.0 specification for all Order Owner endpoints
-│   ├── openapi.yml     # OpenAPI 3.0 specification for all API endpoints
+│   ├── order_public.yml     # OpenAPI 3.0 specification for all Order Public endpoints
 ```

 #### **How to View the API Documentation**